rust-lang/wg-async/src/vision/grace_waits_for_gdb_next.md

 Grace wants to walk through the behavior of a toy program.

-She first fires up `cargo run --verbose` to remind himself what the path to the target binary is.
+She first fires up `cargo run --verbose` to remind herself what the path to the target binary is.
 Part of the resulting Cargo output is:

 ```
      Running `target/debug/toy`